 P. Heil-Mealey does not understand the term ‘histiocytoid Sweet’s syndrome’ (the person leaving the comment refers to it as ‘histoicitic’), yet in the main blog post implies that she can cure SS.
 She states that ‘They have been told (by doctors) that nothing can be done, and that they will have their conditions the rest of their lives.
 This is just not true.’

-As someone who is ‘curing’ SS, and happy to take money from SS patients, it would be acceptable to expect P. Heil-Mealey to have a much better understanding of SS.
+As someone who is ‘curing’ SS, it would be acceptable to expect P. Heil-Mealey to have a much better understanding of SS.

 3. P. Heil-Mealey has no basic understanding of how Sweet’s syndrome should be treated.

 A woman states that her mother’s treatment for SS is not working.
-This is because her mother has been given different antibiotic therapies which is the wrong treatment for SS (see no.5 – ‘Pharmaceuticals are not an effective form of treatment for Sweet’s syndrome’).
+This is because her mother has been given different antibiotic therapies which is the wrong treatment for SS, and when this happens, it’s often because the SS looks like an infection.
 P. Heil-Mealey fails to tell the woman that her mother has been receiving the wrong treatment which would have been the responsible thing to do, but also suggests that P. Heil-Mealey has no understanding of SS.
 Instead, she agrees to provide a referral to a naturopath.

 EAV and bioenergetic testing are pseudoscientific forms of testing that involve using electrodiagnostic devices that can supposedly determine the cause of a disease by detecting the ‘energy imbalance’ causing the problem, or even cure a condition by correcting this imbalance.
 Please treat anyone who offers or refers you for such testing with extreme caution, and if they are in the United States (US), report them to the relevant authorities.
 These tests are a scam, and the importation of EAV devices into the US has been banned.